anaray/logstream/README.md

 * base_directory = directory where files to be read are located.
 * filter_pattern = regex file filters.
 * log_delim_regex = regular expression pattern to identify each log entries.
+* log_type = a textual description of type/kind of the logfile. example access, application etc.
 * interval = how often log files are harvested (seconds).

 Build: